NETponents/Torch/README.md

 # Contributing
 We will happily accept donations in return for offering this free service.
 We are just a few programmers who spend our time developing free, open-source software for the benifit of both end-users and other programmers.
 Visit <http://netponents.github.io/NetponentsWebsite/>.

-If you would like to help with code contributions, see the file *CONTRIBUTING*.
+If you would like to help with code contributions, see the file *CONTRIBUTING* in your Torch installation directory.